prototypo/persistenturls/src/README.txt

   http://www.1060.org/download/

-You will probably want to choose the top option ("Executable JAR Graphical Installer").
+NB: You will probably want to choose the top option ("Executable JAR Graphical Installer").
+But proceed this way if you want to cause yourself headaches.

 2) Checkout the PURL source code: